Splatt Gallery

 Poster/ad for Nina Simone and Herbie Mann at Oakland University in Rochester, Michigan on February 23, 1964.

 An ad for a “Battle of the Stars” at the Graystone Ballroom, Detroit, Michigan between the Velvelettes and the Supremes on February 29, 1964.
-The 2010 expanded edition re-issue of the “Meet The Supremes” album included seven tracks recorded live at the Graystone on the night before, February 28th.

 The February 1964 edition of Playboy magazine’s annual All-Star Jazz Band, with the collage illustration by Beatrice Paul.
 The line-up, which hadn’t changed much from the previous year, featured band leader Henry Mancini, in the position he would keep all the way up to 1970, Dave Brubeck would be on piano up to 1971, Lionel Hampton, apparently the only known musician who played Vibes, would hold on to that instrument position at least up through 1975, and the horn section, which in-explicitly included four trombones, would remain essentially unchanged for just as long.